-Mockplus is the all inclusive prototyping tool for fast interaction, fast design, and fast previewing.
-It allows to create mockups for mobile (Android & iOS), Desktop (PC & Mac) and web apps.
-In the Mockplus 3.2, it added UI Flow Design Mode, Repeater, Demo Projects and Templates and Sketch Import.
+Mockplus is the all-inclusive prototyping tool for fast interaction, fast design, and fast previewing.
+It allows creating mockups for mobile (Android & iOS), Desktop (PC & Mac), and web apps.
+In Mockplus 3.2, it added UI Flow Design Mode, Repeater, Demo Projects and Templates, and Sketch Import.
 Other features like Mind Map Design Mode will be presented in the versions after Mockplus 3.2.

 UXPin has built more than 900 kinds of different UI elements for you to create wireframes and prototypes.
 Its responsive breakpoint function allows users to create responsive prototypes and wireframes that can run on different devices and resolutions.

 Mockup is the "visual script" used for the presentation of the overall visual design of the product.
 It has a richer visual elements than wireframe, including graphics, layout, color, and other more detailed visual presentation.
 To some degree, it's the final design of the product.

 Like the wireframe, the Mockup is static and inoperable.
 It focuses on the appearance of the product through adding a wealth of visual elements to reach in high fidelity.
 That often used in visual design discussions for quick feedback and improvement on product visual design.

 After you have insight into the essence of design and known the difference between wireframe, mockup, prototype, you are standing in front of the user experience design world.

 If you can concrete the series of product design into a cohesive and effective work flow, amazing thins will happen.

 In-house writer, who loves UI/UX design and cooking food.
 She is a hard worker and full of energy.

 A design handoff and collaboration platform to streamline your entire product design workflow.

 A fast and free online prototyping tool that makes your ideas fly.